APPLYING

 What is required for successful completion of the program?

 This is a very rigorous and fast-paced program.
 Participants are continuously assessed during the first semester of the program through written tests, presentations, class participation and periodic assignments.
-As noted on the course page on the GW website, an average Grade Point Average of at least 3.0 (corresponding to a B grade) is required in order to obtain the Capital Markets Certificate from GW.
-Only participants who obtain the Certificate are eligible for work placements in the second part of the program (otherwise, the work placement is withdrawn and the participant’s visa and work authorization in the US is terminated).
+You have to obtain an average Grade Point Average (GPA) of at least 3.0 (corresponding to a B grade) in order to obtain the Capital Markets Certificate from GU.
+Only participants who meet this requirement are eligible for work placements in the second part of the program (otherwise, the work placement is withdrawn, the participant’s visa and work authorization in the US is terminated, and he/she has to return the home country within 30 days).

 During the second part of the program (the work placement), the program team checks in regularly with participants as well as their workplace supervisors to monitor how each placement is going and to verify that the needs of both parties are met.
 Participants are required to share their experiences with the rest of the cohort as well as employers in their home countries.